spang-lab/LearnMHN/doc/user_guide.rst

     opt.set_init_theta(init_theta)

-If you want to regularly save the progress during training you can use the :code:`save_progress()` method:
+If you want to regularly save the progress during training, you can use the :code:`save_progress()` method:

 .. code-block:: python